chichinabo/shiny_popyramids/README.md

 shiny_popyramids
 ================
-Popyramids mini-applications built with Shiny to explore a popyramids chichinabo database.
+Shiny apps for exploring a popyramids database.

 Dockerfile
 ------------